IGEL-Community/IGEL-Docs-v02/docs/Docs/Cheatsheet-Linux-General.md

 wmctrl -c VMware
 ```

-Execute the VMware Horizon client as maximized for full screen using wmctrl command
+Execute the VMware Horizon client as maximized or full screen using wmctrl command

 ```bash linenums="1"
 #!/bin/bash